-Certificates: 8,000,000 European Style Cash Settled Long Certificates relating to the ordinary shares of NetEase, Inc. (the "Underlying Stock")
+Certificates: 1,600,000 European Style Cash Settled Long Certificates relating to the ordinary shares of NetEase, Inc. (the " Underlying Stock ")

-ISIN: LU1986498563
+ISIN: LU1986498647

 Company: NetEase, Inc. (RIC: 9999.HK)

-Underlying Price and Source: HK\$128.10 (Reuters)
+Underlying Price 3 and Source: HK\$128.10 (Reuters)

-Société Générale Calculation Agent:
+Calculation Agent: Société Générale

 Strike Level: Zero

 Daily Leverage: 5x (within the Leverage Strategy as described below)

-Notional Amount per Certificate: SGD 0.50
+Notional Amount per Certificate: SGD 2.50

-Management Fee (p.a.): 0.40%
+Management Fee (p.a.)
+4 : 0.40%

+C{ab} Dramium (n. a.)
+5

-Gap Premium (p.a.): 7.50%, is a hedging cost against extreme market movements overnight.
+Gap Premium (p.a.)
+5 : 7.50%, is a hedging cost against extreme market movements overnight.

+Funding Cost 6 :

+overnight.
+The annualised costs of funding, referencing a publically published

-Funding Cost: The annualised costs of funding, referencing a publically published interbank offered rate plus spread.
+Funding Cost 6 : overnight.
+The annualised costs of funding, referencing a publically published interbank offered rate plus spread.
+The transaction costs (if applicable), computed as a function of

-Rebalancing Cost: The transaction costs (if applicable), computed as a function of leverage and daily performance of the Underlying Stock.
+Funding Cost 6 : Rebalancing Cost 6 : overnight.
+The annualised costs of funding, referencing a publically published interbank offered rate plus spread.
+The transaction costs (if applicable), computed as a function of leverage and daily performance of the Underlying Stock.

-Launch Date: 15 June 2020

-Closing Date: 17 June 2020

-Expected Listing Date: 18 June 2020

-&lt;sup>3 These figures are calculated as at, and based on information available to the Issuer on or about 17 June 2020.
-The Issuer is not obliged, and undertakes no responsibility to any person, to update or inform any person of any changes to the figures after

-&lt;sup>4 Please note that the Management Fee is calculated on a 360-day basis and may be increased up to a maximum of 3% p.a. on giving one month's notice to investors.
+3 These figures are calculated as at, and based on information available to the Issuer on or about 17 June 2020.
+The Issuer is not obliged, and undertakes no responsibility to any person, to update or inform any person of any changes to the figures after 17 June 2020.
+4 Please note that the Management Fee is calculated on a 360-day basis and may be increased up to a maximum of 3% p.a. on giving one month's notice to investors.
 Any increase in the Management Fee will be announced on the SGXNET.
 Please refer to "Fees and Charges" below for further details of the fees and charges payable and the maximum of such fees as well as other ongoing expenses that may be borne by the Certificates.

-Please note that the Gap Premium is calculated on a 360-day basis.
+5 Please note that the Gap Premium is calculated on a 360-day basis.

-&lt;sup>6 These costs are embedded within the Leverage Strategy.
+6 These costs are embedded within the Leverage Strategy.